CarMax Inc. (KMX) Review – Making Smarter Decisions

 CarMax Inc. (KMX): Who are the competitors?

 The company’s main competitors (and peers) include Carvana Co.
-(CVNA) that is trading 2.53% up over the past 12 months and ACV Auctions Inc. (ACVA) that is 148.39% higher over the same period.
-OPENLANE Inc. (KAR) is 4.83% up on the 1-year trading charts.
+(CVNA) that is trading -7.61% down over the past 12 months and ACV Auctions Inc. (ACVA) that is 149.42% higher over the same period.
+OPENLANE Inc. (KAR) is -7.84% down on the 1-year trading charts.